jahangir842/linux-notes/POSIX.md

 ## Portability

-**POSIX** ensures portability, meaning software written to POSIX standards can run on any POSIX-compliant system, like macOS and Ubuntu, with minimal modifications.
+**POSIX** ensures portability, meaning software written to POSIX standards can run on any POSIX-compliant system, like `macOS and Ubuntu`, with `minimal modifications`.
 However, there are some important considerations:

 1. **Core Compatibility**: Both macOS and Ubuntu are POSIX-compliant, meaning that software that adheres to POSIX standards should generally work across both.
 This includes system calls, utilities, and scripting.